Program Contact: Katie Place 203-582-7804

 Quinnipiac offers a five-year Dual-Degree Bachelor’s/Master’s in Public Relations (4+1) program for students who are currently enrolled in any Quinnipiac undergraduate program and wish to pursue graduate studies at the university.
 If accepted, students typically take 6 credits of graduate courses during their senior year beginning in the fall semester.
 Those credits can be applied to both undergraduate and graduate programs.
 Applications for the dual-degree program are available through the School of Communications.

-Also available is a Social Media Track for students who want to delve deeper into social media.
+Also available is a Social Media Track for students who want to specialize their degree.
 Students who choose the Social Media Track take courses that cover social media practices, social and web analytics, and strategic planning.
 In this track, students learn the fundamental practices that have led to the rise of social media and how to deploy them across multiple platforms and disciplines.
 Students who complete this track have a firm understanding of the role social media plays in today’s communications landscape as well as the tools to deploy new solutions as this media continues to grow and evolve.

 Dual-Degree Bachelor’s/Master’s (4+1) Program of Study